See Nutshell in action!

 Remember, the best product demonstrations are about the prospect.
 You should do everything you can to make sure they feel comfortable during your presentation and well-informed after.
 Making time for viewer queries is a huge part of this.

-Just like in-person product demonstrations, your virtual demos should end with a CTA of some kind.
+Just like in-person product demonstrations, your virtual demos should end with a CTA.
 This could be a link to more information, the chance to register for a follow-up presentation, or an opportunity to purchase your product.

 The key to an effective CTA is clear, compelling language.
 Make sure your viewer knows exactly what you’re offering, how much it costs, and why it will be beneficial for them to buy now.